Centre of Mass Calculator

 • Educators and Trainers: Demonstrate the concept of the center of mass in practical scenarios for enhanced learning.

-The Centre of Mass Calculator allows you to perform quick feasibility checks for balancing systems or predicting motion behavior.
-For more complex scenarios involving multiple masses or 3D configurations, computational tools like MATLAB or Python with physics libraries can provide alternative solutions.
 For in-depth theoretical knowledge, refer to textbooks like Fundamentals of Physics by Halliday, Resnick, and Walker, or Engineering Mechanics: Dynamics by J.L.
 Meriam and L.G.
 Kraige.

 Explore the wide range of resources available